 Foods high in fibre produce more gas in the gut, and if they are particularly strong smelling to start with, that can translate into smelly farts.
 These foods include cabbage, broccoli, asparagus and bok choy.
 Foods which are rich in sulphur may also make your farts excessively smelly and they include nuts, seeds, whole grains, chickpeas, lentils, walnuts, onions, garlic, green leafy vegetables and cruciferous vegetables.

-Experiencing smelly farts is not always a bad thing - it can be a short term natural result of detoxing your liver.
+Experiencing smelly farts is not always a bad thing - it can also be a short term and natural result of your body detoxifying itself.
 Learn more in 'The best foods for detoxing your liver'.

 2. Food intolerance

 Having a food intolerance may mean that your digestion is compromised, leaving undigested foods for bacteria to ferment.
 Extra fermentation = extra farting.
 You may enjoy 'Common and unusual symptoms of IBS'.